Let’s face it; social media is hard.

 When you type a hashtag such as #glutenfree, Instagram will show you the most popular similar hashtags as well as how many posts there are for each.

 Who knew that #glutenfreefollow me was a thing?

 20. Manage multiple accounts

 As of February 2016 you can add multiple accounts to your Instagram, meaning you no longer have to sign out every time you want to post a new picture on your dogs account.

 To add additional accounts, go to your profile page, click your username at the top, then click “+ Add Account”.
 Enter the username and password of the new account and it will be added to yours.

 You can toggle between accounts by clicking the username at the top of your profile page.

-Instagram lets you add up to five accounts, but be careful!
-You wouldn’t want to mix up which accounts you’re posting from.
+If you do this be careful!
+You wouldn’t want to mix up which accounts you’re commenting from!

 To quickly see which account you’re currently working with, check the circular button in the bottom right to make sure the profile picture is correct.
 Phew!